Code Platoon now training students in Python

 In 2019, we’re expanding that mission through our curriculum by teaching Python, a coding language that will meet our current goals and improve the benefits that our veterans and military spouses will gain from the training.
+(We talk about why we chose to teach two languages instead of just one here.)

 Python gives veterans more options in coding jobs